Danko-Lab/clipnet_k562/README.md

 ## Benchmarking

-Scripts to benchmark models on PRO-cap prediction at genomic loci are in `genomic_benchmarks`.
+Scripts to benchmark models on PRO-cap prediction at genomic loci are in `genomic_benchmarks/`.

-Scripts to benchmark models on MPRA variant effect prediction are in `mpra_benchmarks`.
+Scripts to benchmark models on MPRA variant effect prediction are in `mpra_benchmarks/`.